 About ALSAMP

-The Alabama Louis Stokes Alliance for Minority Participation (ALSAMP) Program is funded by the National Science Foundation (NSF 20-590).
-This project, entitled Louis Stokes Renewal STEM Pathways and Research Alliance: Alabama LSAMP, utilizes the concept of continuous assessment and improvement of the best practices in STEM education and undergraduate research experiences that have been developed over the years as the first statewide program in Alabama.
-The Alabama Alliance was established with the single goal of increasing the quantity and quality of underrepresented minorities in STEM disciplines.
+The Alabama Louis Stokes Alliance for Minority Participation (ALSAMP) Program is an academic support program funded by the National Science Foundation (NSF 20-590).
+This federally funded grant project, entitled Louis Stokes Renewal STEM Pathways and Research Alliance: Alabama LSAMP, utilizes the concept of continuous assessment and improvement of the best practices in STEM education and undergraduate research experiences that have been developed over the years as the first statewide LSAMP program in Alabama.
+The Alabama Alliance, in accordance with the program’s federal guidelines, was established with to increase the quantity and quality of underrepresented minorities in STEM disciplines.

 Goals